chandraguptgosavi/data-structures-and-algorithms/README.md

 # Data Structures and Algorithms
-Solutions to LeetCode's dsa questions in JavaScript.
+Solutions to famous dsa questions in JavaScript.